-Only one site (discussed in detail in Section VII.A) had significant releases or threatened releases of hazardous substances under the modern regulatory framework and required more than minimal taxpayer-funded cleanups.
-Additionally, none of the at least 20 refineries that have closed since 2000, under the modern regulatory framework, had releases that resulted in a more than minimal burden to the Fund.
-It is EPA's assessment that the small set of Federally-funded cleanup cases due to recent contamination does not warrant the imposition of costly financial responsibility requirements on the entire Petroleum and Coal Products Manufacturing industry under CERCLA Section 108(b).
+Only 34 sites (discussed in detail in Section VII.A) had significant releases or threatened releases of hazardous substances under the modern regulatory framework and required more than minimal taxpayer-funded cleanups.
+It is EPA's assessment that the small set of Federally-funded cleanup cases due to recent contamination, in view of the size of the industry, does not warrant the imposition of costly financial responsibility requirements on the entire Chemical Manufacturing industry under CERCLA Section 108(b).

 EPA acknowledges that regulations do not always prevent releases, and the risk of a release is lessened but never eliminated by existing Federal and state environmental regulations.
-However, EPA believes that the network of Federal and state regulations creates a comprehensive framework that applies to prevent releases that could result in a need for a Fundfinanced response action.
+However, EPA believes that the network of Federal and state regulations applicable to the Chemical Manufacturing industry creates a comprehensive framework that applies to prevent releases that could result in a need for future cleanup.
+This is reflected in the relatively small Fund burden associated with a relatively small number of Fund financed cleanups at Chemical Manufacturing industry sites where pollution occurred under the modern regulatory framework.
 Numerous Federal programs have been established under several environmental statutes since CERCLA was enacted on December 11, 1980.
-These include programs under RCRA, which requires proper management and disposal of hazardous waste; under TSCA, which regulates the manufacture and sale of chemicals; and under both the CWA and the CAA, which address releases to water and air.
+These include programs under RCRA, which require proper management and disposal of hazardous wastes; under TSCA, which regulates the manufacture and sale of chemicals; under FIFRA, which require the proper handling and use of pesticides; and under both the CWA and the CAA, which address releases to water and air.
 In addition to these Federal programs, some states have stricter or additional standards beyond Federal requirements.
-These Federal and state programs are discussed in detail in Section VII.
-B and in the background document, which is available in the docket for this rulemaking.